 When choosing a WMS, look for the speed at which it can pick and put away items, as this will make a big difference.
 The system should be able to calculate inventory adjustments quickly so that your employees can always rely on accurate numbers for inventory.
 This will prevent you from getting too low on certain items before you reorder, and it will also prevent you from having to tell your customers that you’re actually out of a certain item.

-2. Can it handle non-specificity, as well as special instructions?
+2. Can it handle non-specificity, as well as special instructions with WMS?

 Especially if you have a bigger company with multiple warehouses, you’ll want to take a look at the available pick sizes on your WMS.
 For instance, does it need specific size dimensions, or can it handle labels like each, case, pallet, etc?
 The more options the WMS has, the less you will have to adjust and the quicker it will be.